Vivek2018/CS424/Project1.md

     3) Correct dataset from https://www.eia.gov/electricity/data/state/
   </p>
   <br>
   <p> These instructions are enough to get the project working, however to make sure everything is compatable it is assumed that you have R-Studio and Shiny Apps already installed.
 Otherwise the user will need to install said software beforehand.
-There are a lot of libraries involved within the project so it is best to have everything up to date with this project.
-The libraries include:
+There are a lot of libraries involved within the project so it is best to have everything up to date with this project. <br>

+The libraries include: <br>
 library(shiny) <br>
 library(readr) <br>
 library(ggplot2) <br>